WindowsGSM/Documentation/getting-started/discord_setup.md

 From here, you can configure some of the alert behaviors.

 #### Set Message
 This is a preconfigured, static message that will always been shown when the alert fires.
 This can be set to mention a user for push notifications/alerts from Discord.
-To do so, get the user's ID from the section above "Get User ID from Discord" and use it in the text field following the example formatting shown.<br><b>The carrots ARE REQUIRED for @ notifications to work</b>
+To do so, get the user's ID from the section above "Get User ID from Discord" and use it in the text field following the example formatting shown.<br><code>&#x26A0;&#xFE0F; The carrots ARE REQUIRED for @ notifications to work</code>

 #### Settings
 This allows you to select from a list of events that will trigger an alert through the webhook.